Microplastics aren't on the USDA's food pyramid, but maybe they should be. We're certainly consuming enough of them to merit a mention.

 Research led by Kieran Cox at the University of Victoria in Canada found that, on average, we're consuming 50,000 particles of microplastic a year and breathing in a similar amount.
 She and her colleagues looked at the number of particles found in common foods and then looked at the recommended daily intake of those foods.
 They also looked at inhalation rates and drinking water sources, with bottled water winning the prize for best possible way to add more plastic to your diet.
 According to their work, those who get the majority of their water through bottled water consume as much as 90,000 more microplastic particles annually than those who drink tap water.

-Their work, called Human Consumption of Microplastics, was an analysis of 26 studies that was published in the journal Environmental Science & Technology.
+Their work, called Human Consumption of Microplastics, was an analysis of 26 studies published in the journal Environmental Science & Technology.
 And though the researchers know that such an analysis leaves room for a lot of variation, they think their numbers are "likely underestimates."

 The sources of this plastic are plentiful.
 Take dust, for example.
 Most of us have probably heard that much of the dust in our homes is made up of the dead skin we shed, but that's actually a myth.
 Dust is made up of dander, insect waste, dirt — and a surprising number of chemicals and fungi.